-Medication Therapy Management (MTM) program to help members manage their medications
+Medication Therapy Management (MTM) programs to help members manage their medications

-We have a program that can help our members with complex health needs.
+We have programs that can help our members with complex health needs.
 For example, some members have several medical conditions, take different drugs at the same time, and have high drug costs.

-This program is voluntary and free to members.
-A team of pharmacists and doctors developed the program for us.
-This program can help make sure that our members get the most benefit from the drugs they take.
+These programs are voluntary and free to members.
+A team of pharmacists and doctors developed the programs for us.
+The programs can help make sure that our members get the most benefit from the drugs they take.

-Our program is called a Medication Therapy Management (MTM) program.
+One program is called a Medication Therapy Management (MTM) program.
 Some members who take medications for different medical conditions may be able to get services through an MTM program.
 A pharmacist or other health professional will give you a comprehensive review of all your medications.
 You can talk about how best to take your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary of this discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You'll also get a personal medication list that will include all the medications you're taking and why you take them.